ut-proj/undermidi/README.md

 ### Controls

-In addition to notes abd chords, undermidi can control the knobs on a synthesizer via MIDI CC messages.
+In addition to notes and chords, undermidi can control the knobs on a synthesizer via MIDI CC messages.
 Here's a setup for the Minimoog in the Luna DAW (for Tangerine Dream fans):

 ``` lisp